-104 On the meter's face, touch the forward power bar to change its power scale to 200 Watts.
+On the meter's face, touch the forward power bar to change its power scale to the highest scale (1KW or 2KW).

-Likewise, touch the reflected power bar to change its power scale to 200 watts.
+Likewise, touch the reflected power bar to change its power scale to the highest scale.

-Ensure that the LEDs on the top of the main circuit board match the image below: 105
+109 Ensure that the LEDs on the top of the main circuit board match the image below:

-- If your transmitter (or linear amplifier) is capable, set your output power so that you can transmit a CW 110 signal at its maximum power output, or 1000 Watts whichever is less.
-If not, then leave it at its maximum power as set in step 106. - Repeat steps 100 through 103 for this new power setting.
-111 - Proceed to the next section: Peak Hold Test
+If your transmitter (or linear amplifier) is capable, set your output power so that you can transmit a CW signal at its maximum power output, or 1000 Watts (or 500 Watts if using the new scales)- whichever is less.
+If not, then leave it at its maximum power as set in step 106.
+111 Repeat steps 100 through 103 for this new power setting.
+Proceed to the next section: Peak Hold Test